 ISP Content Filtering

-While ISPs still use IP blacklists to try to keep spam off of their systems, they increasingly use other tactics to keep their users’ inboxes clear of spam while still delivering requested messages.
+While ISPs still use IP blocklists to try to keep spam off of their systems, they increasingly use other tactics to keep their users’ inboxes clear of spam while still delivering requested messages.

 One commonly used method is content filtering.